MultiSafepay/docs/content/point-of-sale/device-shop.md

 1. Choose the desired devices and click **Add to cart**.
 2. Click the trolley icon to access your cart.
 3. In **My Cart**, click on **Pay with balance**.
-4. The delivery details will display your information by default, including your shipping address.
+4. Your delivery information, including your shipping address, will display by default.
 Modify if necessary.
 5. Click **Confirm**.
 The total cost of the items in your cart will be discounted from your balance.
 6. A message will appear stating that the order has been placed successfully.